krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 informally, with lots of evocative examples and simplifications to
 illustrate concepts.

-In order to maintain precision, mathematical definitions are used in key sections.
+In order to maintain precision, we dont shy away from mathematics where it is needed.
 We augment these with examples to build intuition throughout.
 However, given the nature of the material we have opted to stay on the side of rigor rather than dilute the concepts, even in this "gentle" introduction.

-If you are inclined to skim over anything with mathematical notation in it, working through the examples should be sufficient to grasp the key ideas and claims.
+If you are inclined to skim over anything with mathematical notation in it, working through the examples alongside the math should be sufficient to grasp the key ideas and claims.
 However, for those who are comfortable with it, the mathematics should be easy to understand and verify.

 The presence calculus is constructive - specifically everything in the calculus has a computational aspect, and this document is designed to lay the framework